-The SANH database provides an initial overview of the current nitrogen policy landscape for South Asia, allowing the identification of those policies that deal with nitrogen directly and providing an opportunity to pinpoint where there are gaps.
+The SANH database provides an initial overview of the current nitrogen policy landscape for South Asia, allowing the identification of those policies that deal with nitrogen directly and indirectly providing an opportunity to pinpoint where there are gaps (Yang et al., 2022).
 In addition, there are opportunities for shaping existing policy, especially for indirectly nitrogen-relevant policies, where minor amendments could further specify nitrogen links to have a greater impact in promoting sustainable N_r management.
 'More' policies may not necessarily be 'better' policies, but when policies are 'few' this indicates a potential for development to proactively manage nitrogen pollution.